wp-plugins/gravity-forms-post-updates/readme.txt

 1. A form on the front end.
 This just demonstrates the image/file capabilities.

 == Changelog ==

+## 1.2.11 - 2014-09-09

+- Locked updates to current form id instead of all forms on page.

 ## 1.2.10 - 2014-09-07